aguegu/sourcekit.cc/PiTray-lite.md

 For CM4 with eMMC, similar to the process to flash the operating system image, power off PiTray, switch off `eMMC boot`, and connect PiTray to a PC with `usbboot` preloaded, then do the editing as above.
 Finally disconnect PiTray from PC then switch on `eMMC boot` and try again.

 For experienced raspberry pi users, this step could be done right after the OS image is written.

+For CM4 without eMMC, the OS would launch fine even with `eMMC Boot` switch at `OFF`.
+But in this case USB devices on this USB 2.0 port would not work because its USB is running at the guest mode. `eMMC Boot` switch has to be at position `ON` to enable it function in host mode.